Aivi Luik: Brøndby IF, 2011–12

-Melbourne City FC, 2015–present
+Melbourne City FC, 2015–2020

 In 2015, Luik joined Melbourne City FC for their inaugural season in the W-League.
 During a match against the Melbourne Victory, she converted a free-kick to score the game-winning goal.
 City won all 12 of its regular season games and finished in first place during the regular season with Luik starting in the midfielder in all games.
 After advancing to the semi-finals, Melbourne City won the 2016 W-League Grand Final.
 She was named W-League Player of the Year by the club.